The Demon-Haunted World: Reception and legacy

-The article in the New York Review also claims that Sagan includes something in The Demon-Haunted World which he also is arguing against in that same text.
+Lewontin's review also claims that Sagan includes something in The Demon-Haunted World which he also is arguing against in that same text.
 The article mentions how Sagan discusses a natural predisposition people have towards science; but, the article says, "He does not tell us how he used the scientific method to discover the "embedded" human proclivity for science."
 Sagan heavily discusses the importance of using the scientific method in his book, and this article claims he strays away from his own message by not including a description of his use of the scientific method on this topic.